 5. Throughout the day, check in with yourself.
 Pause, take a breath, and revisit your intention.
 Notice, as you become more and more conscious of your intentions for each day, how the quality of your communications, relationships, and mood shifts.

-Eat: Enjoy Every Mouthful
+2) Mindful Eating: Enjoy Every Mouthful

 It’s easy enough to reduce eating to a sensation of bite, chew, and swallow.
 Who hasn’t eaten a plateful of food without noticing what they’re doing?
 Yet eating is one of the most pleasurable experiences we engage in as human beings, and doing it mindfully can turn eating into a far richer experience, satisfying not just the need for nutrition, but more subtle senses and needs.
 When we bring our full attention to our bodies and what we are truly hungry for, we can nourish all our hungers.
 Try this: